 \subsection{Byzantine Behavior}

-As a check to our implementation, we conduct experiments with real Byzantine behavior, where we apply attacks on the vanilla baseline (PyTorch in this experiment), \system{}, and the crash-tolerant protocol.
-Figure \ref{fig:byz} shows two kinds of attacks\footnote{More sophisticated attacks were proposed recently to trick several GARs we are using in \system{} under specific conditions and assumptions~\cite{baruch2019little,xie2019fall}.
-Such attacks could be tolerated by hyper-parameter tuning~\cite{mhamdi2019fast}.
-We note that our protocol is based on the resilience guarantees provided by such GARs; resisting these attacks are out of the scope of this paper.} on both servers and workers sides.
-In the first attack (Figure \ref{subfig:byz_rand}), the Byzantine node, be it a worker or a server, replaces its data, be it a gradient or a model, with random values, while in the second attack (Figure~\ref{subfig:byz_min}), such vectors are reversed and amplified (multiplied by -100).
-We train CifarNet with 11 workers and 3 servers (in case of fault--tolerant algorithms) with 1 Byzantine node from each party.
-We do the training only for 20 epochs, rather than till convergence.
+As a sanity check to our implementation, we conduct experiments with real Byzantine behavior, where we apply attacks on the vanilla baseline (PyTorch in this experiment), a \system{}--based application (\byzsgd{} in this experiment), and the crash--tolerant protocol.
+Figure \ref{fig:byz} shows two kinds of attacks on both servers and workers sides.
+In the first attack (Figure \ref{subfig:byz_rand}), the Byzantine node, be it a worker or a server, replaces its data, be it a gradient or a model, with random values, where in the second attack (Figure~\ref{subfig:byz_min}), such vectors are reversed and amplified (multiplied by -100).
+We train CifarNet with 11 workers and 3 servers (in the case of fault--tolerant algorithms) with 1 Byzantine node from each party.
+We do the training only for 20 epochs rather than till convergence.
 On the one hand, both the vanilla deployment and the crash--tolerant deployment fail to learn under both attacks.
-On the other hand, \system{} manages to train the model safely and converges to a normal, high accuracy.
+On the other hand, \byzsgd{} manages to train the model safely and converges to a normal, high accuracy.